awsdocs/amazon-ec2-user-guide/doc_source/standard-mode-examples.md

 # Examples: Standard Mode<a name="standard-mode-examples"></a>

-The following examples explain credit use when T3 and T2 instances are configured as `standard`\.
+The following examples explain credit use when instances are configured as `standard`\.

 **Topics**
 + [Example 1: Explaining Credit Use with T3 Standard](#t3_standard_example)